 How difficult is climbing to Lobuche East Peak?

 Lobuche east peak is listed as one of the trekking peaks among 33 designated peaks in Nepal.
-Although it has some even 450 -500 inclination EnRoute to the summit, this peak is less technical and has a high success rate of 8 out of 10 climbers.
+Although it has some even 45 to 50 degrees angled inclination EnRoute to the summit, this peak is less technical and has a high success rate of 8 out of 10 climbers.

 The walk to high camp begins from Lobuche base camp which is about 5050 meters then it steeply climbs up on the hill and eventually through a rocky trail to high camp at 5600m.
 Then the trail scrambles on rock slabs for a while and continues on rocky steep trails until crampon points.